CLASS-SZ/class_sz/README.rst

     $ ./class class-sz_simple.ini

-The explanatory files are reference input files, containing and explaining the use of all possible input parameters.
+The explanatory 'ini' files are reference input files, containing and explaining the use of the possible input parameters.